-Cassidy Civiero is a filmmaker and actor with The Characters Talent Agency.
+The course is taught by Cassidy Civiero, an experienced filmmaker, actor and coach with The Characters Talent Agency.
 Recent credits include 12 Monkeys (SyFy), The March Family Letters (Pemberley Digital) and her directorial debut I’m in Love With All My Friends (Girls Energize Girls Prod).
 Cassidy has been working with young artists for several years, most recently as a visiting director for the drama program at St.Andrew’s College in Aurora and workshop coordinator for a Nova Scotia tour with Single Thread Theatre Co.
 Cassidy has been a volunteer for Big Brothers Big Sisters Toronto for several years and knows how rewarding it can be to work with adolescents.

 Nominated Best International Pilot BANFF 2012 World Media Festival.
 Born out of the 2010 San Antonio Film Academy Summer Film Acting Camp, produced by Milne Studio Texas.

 SEVEN SUNDAYS & ONE SATURDAY: March 25 through May 12

 (final industry showcase is on May 12 and not May 13 – Mothers Day)

 Free Open Orientation Class on Sunday, March 4.